'This Pillow Fight Just Got Very Real:' Parkland Survivor David Hogg Starting Pillow Company To Rival MyPillow CEO Mike Lindell

 This pillow fight is just getting started.

-— David Hogg (@davidhogg111) February 4, 2021RELATED: Miami Proud: Turning Tragedy Into Action, Monica Burguera Foundation Promotes Boating Safety
+— David Hogg (@davidhogg111) February 4, 2021RELATED: Florida College Student Tests Positive For UK COVID Variant

 He said they plan to hire veterans, and convicts who’ve paid their debt to society, and MyPillow employees if they run MyPillow out of business.